exo-codefest/2015-team-G/README.md

 - Voting: allow members to vote for all ideas
 - Graphics design: provide more responsive and attractive design to increase user experience
+- Notification: enable sending notifications to members when the administrator makes a call for voting
+- Import/export ideas tree: quickly import and export the ideas tree under a specific data format